Azure/azure-powershell/src/DesktopVirtualization/DesktopVirtualization.Autorest/docs/New-AzWvdHostPool.md

 ```

 ### -Kind
-Metadata used by portal/tooling/etc to render different UX experiences for resources of the same type; e.g.
+Metadata used by portal/tooling/etc to render different UX experiences for resources of the same type.
+E.g.
 ApiApps are a kind of Microsoft.Web/sites type.
 If supported, the resource provider must validate and persist this value.